 ExpressVPN makes an Android TV app that can be installed on Nvidia Shield right from the Google Play Store.
 If that’s not an option for some reason, you can download the APK installer file directly from the ExpressVPN website.

-ExpressVPN allows subscribers to connect up to three devices at a time, so in addition to your Shield, you could make use of some of the apps available for Windows, MacOS, iOS, Android, Linux, Amazon Fire TV, and certain wifi routers.
+ExpressVPN allows subscribers to connect up to three connected devices at a time, so in addition to your Shield, you could make use of some of the apps available for Windows, MacOS, iOS, Android, Linux, Amazon Fire TV, and certain wifi routers.

 - Android TV app available on Google Play